PrivateAIM/documentation/src/guide/admin/clients.md

    [![image](/images/ui_images/hub_robots_permissions.png)](/images/ui_images/hub_robots_permissions.png)\
    Adding either roles or permissions to the client is done by clicking the green plus-symbol on the right.
    Vice-versa, roles and permissions can be removed from the client by clicking the red trashcan-button there.
-4. **Delete** clients by clicking the red thrash can button on the right.
+4. **Delete** clients by clicking the red trash can button on the right.
 5. **Add** clients by clicking the grey plus button on the left of the overview.
 For this, a name and description of the client have to be given.
    [![image](/images/ui_images/hub_robots_add.png)](/images/ui_images/hub_robots_add.png)